apache/iceberg/format/spec.md

 The `field-id` property was added for each partition field in v2.
 In v1, the reference implementation assigned field ids sequentially in each spec starting at 1,000.
 See Partition Evolution for more details.

-Transforms that accept multiple arguments specify source field IDs using `source-ids` instead of `source-id`.
-Writers producing these transforms in v1 and v2 metadata should additionally produce the `source-id` field by setting it to the first ID from the `source-ids` list.
-Writers producing these transforms in v3 metadata should populate only the `source-ids` field because v3 readers will fully-support multi-arg transforms by reading this field.
+In v3 metadata, writers must use only `source-ids` because v3 requires reader support for multi-arg transforms.
+In v1 and v2 metadata, writers must always write `source-id`; for multi-arg transforms, writers must produce `source-ids` and set `source-id` to the first ID from the field ID list.

-Older versions of the reference implementation can read tables with transforms unknown to it, without the ability to push down filters or write.
+Older versions of the reference implementation can read tables with transforms unknown to it, ignoring them.
 But other implementations may break if they encounter unknown transforms.
+All v3 readers are required to read tables with unknown transforms, ignoring them.
+Writers should not write to tables with unknown transforms.

 ### Sort Orders